 When you receive your Portugal Digital Nomad Visa, you will also be allocated an appointment date with AIMA to obtain your residence permit.
 Scheduling an appointment can take upwards of four months.
 Once your appointment is concluded, you should expect your residency permit to be delivered within 90 days.

-Portugal Digital Nomad Visa Cost
+Portugal Digital Nomad Visa Costs

-The precise visa fees may differ based on your country of application and local currency fluctuations.
+The precise visa fees for the Portugal Digital Nomad Visa may differ based on your country of application and local currency fluctuations.
+But generally, the application fee for the Digital Nomad Visa is €93, while the Digital Nomad Visa residence permit fee is €170.

 Getting a NIF Number and a Portuguese Bank Account